-Imagining Peace: The Quest for the Right Solution Across Centuries Research project Éva Bóka The aim of the research The aim of the research is to rethink the narrative of the European social organization, from the point of view of reality and truth, by concentrating on the values and principles of European culture of peace, and the dichotomy of peace and war with the hope to find ways for a peaceful future.
+Managing the Culture of Peace in a Historical Perspective Éva Bóka Research and education project The aim of the research The aim of the research is to rethink the narrative of the European social organization, from the point of view of reality and truth, by concentrating on the values and principles of European culture of peace, with the hope to find ways for a peaceful future.
 European civilization has a double-faced cultural heritage which was thriving for power, was expansive and violent, but was also lawful and peaceful.
 The antagonism of these two opposing facets contributed to the complex nature of European social history.
 Supporters of a European and world unity were usually part of the tradition of a law abiding and peaceful federal state organization.
 They represented an opposition to authoritarian, absolutist and totalitarian tendencies of state organization in every period of European social history.
-While Europe was also characterized by the emergence of nation states pursuing policies of territorial conquests both on the continent and beyond, the struggle for peace in Europe demanded a conscious fight for the improvement of the legal principles of the state organization and of international policy.
+While Europe was also characterized by the emergence of nation states pursuing policies of territorial conquests both on the continent and beyond, the struggle for federalism in Europe demanded a conscious fight for the improvement of the legal principles of the state organization and of international policy.
 The combat for a European unity and peace played an important role in a more general struggle toward a peaceful world unity.
 This long, conscious strive for harmony, peace and social improvement motivated humanist thinkers to develop and modernize their ideas on the principles of a lawful, constitutional federate state organization, in opposition to the unitary, authoritarian and centralizing tendencies of nation states.
-Thus developed gradually, across centuries, the values and principles of a democratic state organization representing the culture of peace in Europe.
+Thus developed gradually the values and principles of a democratic state organization representing the culture of peace in Europe.
 The values and principles of European culture of peace can be found in projects on European and world organization, and in important legal documents on the rights of man and citizen.
 These important cultural heritage proves that the thinking on the creation of peace was present in all periods of European history.
 It contributed to the emergence of international law and human rights.
 Therefore the culture of peace represents such a European cultural heritage which needs to be protected and educated.
-It is necessary for personal self-determination, and for finding ways for the future.
+It is necessary for personal self-determination, and for finding ways for the future, i.e. for protecting sustainable development.
 The emergence of European peace culture has a long history composed of the following main periods: